AlexDeww/SnowrunnerSaveMerger/README.md

 1. Host: Copy the save file before starting the session → `origin`.
 2. Host: Take the updated save file after the session → `source`.
 3. Host: Send both files (`origin` and `source`) to the guest.
-4. Guest: Use the utility to merge them with your own save (`base`).
+4. Guest: Use the utility to merge them with your own save → `base`.

 ### Usage
 Run from the command line: